Shirayukihiyou/TridentExtuder/README.md

 - Supports Peltier module control for efficient cooling of the printer head.
 - Replaces Klipper's default `watermark` cooling control with a PID-based algorithm, improving cooling efficiency and precision.
+- Allows simultaneous heating and cooling for different targets (e.g., heating the bed and cooling the print head).
 - Tailored for bio 3D printing applications requiring precise temperature management.
 - Requires minimal configuration changes to implement cooling functionality.